comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 ## Abstract
 <!-- Context      -->
-To counter societal and economic problems caused by data centralization on the Web, decentralization efforts such as Solid lead to data being spread over a massive number of permissioned Linked Data documents across the Web.
+To counter societal and economic problems caused by data silos on the Web, efforts such as Solid strive to reclaim private data by storing it in permissioned documents across a large number of personal vaults across the Web.
-This raises significant technical issues when querying over this data as if it was a global Knowledge Graph, since this data can not be centralized due to legal reasons, and current (federated) querying techniques have not been designed to handle this large scale of data distribution.
 <!-- Need         -->
-Hence, there is a need for an alternative query execution paradigm that can cope with such decentralized environments.
+Building applications on top of such a decentralized knowledge graph involves significant technical challenges: centralized aggregation prior to query processing is excluded for legal reasons, and current federated querying techniques cannot handle this large scale of distribution at the expected performance.
 <!-- Task         -->
-For this, we propose the use of Link Traversal Query Processing (LTQP) for querying over decentralized environments, and extend it by making use of structural properties within these environments.
+We propose an extension to Link Traversal Query Processing (LTQP) that incorporates structural properties within decentralized environments to tackle their unprecedented scale.
 <!-- Object       -->
 In this article,
-we analyze the structural properties of the Solid decentralization ecosystem that are relevant for query execution, and provide a benchmark in which Solid environments can be simulated.
+we analyze the structural properties of the Solid decentralization ecosystem that are relevant for query execution, and provide the _SolidBench_ benchmark to simulate Solid environments representatively.
-Furthermore, we introduce LTQP algorithms based on these structural properties, and evaluate their effectiveness.
+We introduce LTQP algorithms leveraging these structural properties, and evaluate their effectiveness.
 <!-- Findings     -->
-Our experiments show that these new algorithms are able to achieve correct query results in the order of seconds, which was not possible before with existing algorithms.
+Our experiments indicate that these new algorithms obtain query results in the order of seconds, which existing algorithms cannot achieve.
-We also show their limitations with respect to more complex queries.
+We discuss limitations with respect to more complex queries.
 <!-- Conclusion   -->
-This works shows that a traversal-based querying method using structural assumptions can be effective for querying over decentralized environments, but that more advances are needed in the area of query planning for LTQP to handle more complex queries.
+This work reveals that a traversal-based querying method using structural assumptions can be effective for large-scale decentralization, but that advances are needed in the area of query planning for LTQP to handle more complex queries.
 <!-- Perspectives -->
-This work opens the window towards query-driven decentralized applications, in which application developers interact with decentralized environments using declarative queries as if they were a single centralized database.
+These insights open the door to query-driven decentralized applications, in which declarative queries shield developers from the inherent complexity of a decentralized landscape.

 <span id="keywords" rel="schema:about"><span class="title">Keywords</span>